 -Respect for others and our differences

 -Sustainability and environmental issues

-We teach reading as a whole class from Y2 - 6 with a focus on understanding and applying reading skills (Reading Gems) and with an emphasis on developing fluency and stamina.
+We teach reading as a whole class from Y2 - 6 with a focus on understanding and applying reading skills, using the Reading Gems and with an emphasis on developing fluency and stamina.
 Reading across the curriculum and reading for pleasure is an integral part of our curriculum.

 Writing has 4 purposes - to entertain, to inform, to discuss and to persuade.
 Our teaching is based on a 'talk for writing' approach with lessons following a cycle through the processes of immersion, imitation, invention and independence.

 Maths is taught primarily through the White Rose Maths programme.
 Skills are taught in small steps and consolidated and applied throughout the lesson.
 Problem solving and reasoning are integral components of our Maths lessons.

 For the CORE subjects of English and maths, we use the NFER standardised assessments.
 We capture data at 3 points across the year, but this will be in accordance with the needs of the child.

 We have a minimum core offer for all vulnerable pupils and pupils who aren't making the required progress, allowing us to be certain that we are meeting our INTENT of developing pupils academically.
 Both CORE and Foundation lessons are designed with a CPA approach, providing our pupils with the scaffolding required to access the learning at all levels.
 We place a huge emphasis on pupil engagement and design lessons with the help of our pupils.
 Pupil voice is used to support all decision making at Langdale.

 Our Foundation Curriculum is taught through subject blocks where the knowledge of the National Curriculum is delivered.
 The skills taught throughout the school are progressive and are based on content developed by Focus Education.
 We call these ‘Learning Pathways’.